Sheaves and symplectic geometry of cotangent bundles: Microlocal linked points

-the first \v Cech group of $G$ associated with the covering $\{U,V\}$ of $M$.
+the first \v Cech group of $G$ associated with the covering $\{U,V\}$ of $M$ (we do not assume that $U$ and $V$ are connected).
 By the Mayer-Vietoris long exact sequence we have an injective map

 In particular it is enough for our purpose to find a covering $\{U,V\}$ with $H^1(\{U,V\}; \rhom(F,F)) \not=0$.
-To better understand this latter group, we use the natural morphism from $\rhom(F,F)$ to $\roim{(\dot\pi_M)} \muhom(F,F)$.
+To better understand this latter group, we use the natural morphism from $\rhom(F,F)$ to $\RR\dot\pi_{M*} \muhom(F,F)$.
 Since $F$ is simple we have a canonical isomorphism

 sending $1$ to $\id_F$.
-We deduce morphisms $\rhom(F,F) \to \roim{(\dot\pi_M)}(\cor_\Lambda)$ and
+We deduce morphisms $\rhom(F,F) \to \RR\dot\pi_{M*}(\cor_\Lambda)$ and

 where $U' = T^*U\cap \Lambda$, $V' = T^*V \cap \Lambda$.
-However we loose to much information in this way and we consider a map to another \v Cech group (see~\eqref{eq:defmongamma}).
+However we lose too much information in this way and we consider a map to another \v Cech group (see~\eqref{eq:defmongamma}).
 The construction of this map relies on the notion of {\em linked points} in $\Lambda$ introduced in Definition~\ref{def:linkedpair} below.

 We first introduce a general notation.
 For $G,G' \in \Derb(\cor_M)$ we recall the canonical isomorphism~\eqref{eq:proj_muhom_oim}

 For an open subset $W$ of $M$ and $p\in T^*W$, we deduce the morphisms

 For $G=G'=F$ with $F$ simple and for $p\in \dot\SSi(F)$ we obtain